astronomer/docs/astro/install-gcp.md

     --header 'Accept: application/json'   --compressed
     ```

-2. Run the following commands in your Google Cloud Shell:
+2. Run the following commands in your Google Cloud Shell  (if you aren't using the Google Cloud Shell, you will need to set $GOOGLE_CLOUD_PROJECT to your Project ID:

     ```sh
     $ export MY_PROJECT_NUMBER=$(gcloud projects describe $GOOGLE_CLOUD_PROJECT --format="value(projectNumber)")